 “You’ve got your message, and then there’s the mechanism,” he says.

-For many aspiring authors, the message is clear—they have something important they want to share with the world.
+For many, the message is clear—they have something important they want to share with the world.
 However, choosing the right mechanism to deliver that message can be overwhelming.
 For Chandler, that mechanism turned out to be a book, though it wasn’t the obvious choice at first.

 This mindset led him to embrace writing and publishing as tools to crystallize his beliefs and share his methodology with the world.